Chris Todd: Managerial career

 On 24 September 2025, Todd left his role at Yeovil Town to return to National League club Eastleigh as director of football.
+After two months in the role, Todd departed the club by mutual consent.

+On 5 March 2026 Todd rejoined EFL League Two club Newport County as assistant first team coach to team manager Christian Fuchs.
+On 28 June 2026 Todd was appointed interim Manager of Newport County following the resignation of Fuchs.
+On 31 July 2026 Hayden Mullins was appointed Newport County manager with Todd retained as Assistant Manager.

 Personal life

 On 19 November 2008, it was announced that Todd had been diagnosed with chronic myeloid leukaemia He was able to return to football in February 2009.

 In September 2011, Todd released a book titled "More Than Football; In The Blood".
 He wrote and published the book himself to raise money for leukaemia and lymphoma research.

 In September 2012, Todd sang as part of the 'Big C choir' at the Royal Albert Hall in the 2012 Sunflower Jam concert in aid of charities supporting cancer.
 A documentary, following the progress of the choir, aired on Channel 4 in October 2012.

 Todd has appeared in the short film Meet Again, as a soldier fighting in the Second World War.